keelback-code/wizard-name-generator/README.md

 ### Colour schemes and typography

-I have chosen this Space Mono for the font because it gives the site a retro feel, without being over-the-top.
+I have chosen Space Mono for the font because it gives the site a retro feel, without being over-the-top.
 I am sticking with a white background and black text for this website, so as to focus on the game.
 It contributes to the retro feel but is also clear and concise for ease-of-use.

-### Accessibility

-Semantic HTML and aria labels were implemented across the site (only keep this section if you have more to say, otherwise this is covered in testing section)

 ### Features
 ### All pages